 - the applicant would suffer severe hardship if the term was not reduced; and

-VCAT may determine what compensation, if any, should be paid by the applicant due to the reduction of the fixed term (s 234(3)).
-In some cases, VCAT may (1) A standard set of working conditions, including pay rates, for a particular industry.
-(2) A court decision that a party receive compensation, such as an award of damages to compensate them for physical injuries. compensation equivalent to the tenant’s liability for lease-breaking costs.
+VCAT may determine what compensation, if any, should be paid by the rental provider due to the reduction of the fixed term (s 91U RT Act).
+In some cases, VCAT may award compensation equivalent to the renter’s liability for lease-breaking costs.
 However, in many cases, the amount of compensation is relatively low compared to a standard lease break.
 When determining the compensation payable, VCAT must consider any severe hardship the renter would have been expected to suffer due to an unforeseen change in circumstances, if the rental agreement had continued (s 211A(3)(c)).
 The renter should present an argument that they should not pay compensation or they should pay minimal compensation due to the hardship.

-In the case of a section 234 application, a final A court order that prohibits a person harming or harassing another person.
-See also family violence intervention order;personal safety intervention order. or an interim intervention order is not necessary for the application to be successful.
+Renters affected by personal or family violence where the person committed the violence is not on the rental agreement should consider a section 91U application.
+A final intervention order or an interim intervention order is not necessary for the application to be successful.
 However, VCAT will need to be convinced of the surrounding circumstances relating to the hardship.
 Consideration should be given with respect to examination and evidence that may be necessary to justify the application.

-Generally, a section 234 application will not be dismissed unless there is unsatisfactory hardship or the keys have been returned, but the amount of compensation may be scaled to reflect the hardship imposed on each A person or organisation directly involved in a court case.
-Parties include the plaintiff or applicant, the defendant, and any third party added to the action, but not independent witnesses..
-If a section 234 application is dismissed, the tenancy is not terminated, and the tenant will need to consider their alternatives (e.g. lease breaking or Legal transfer of some right to use property.
-For example, putting a lease over farmland into another person’s name, or giving another person copyright in a song you have written.).
+Generally, a section 91U application will not be dismissed unless there is unsatisfactory hardship or the keys have been returned, but the amount of compensation may be scaled to reflect the hardship imposed on each party.
+If a section 91U application is dismissed, the rental agreement is not terminated, and the renter needs to consider their alternatives (e.g. lease-breaking or assignment).

-Family violence applications to VCAT to terminate or create new tenancies
+Family and personal violence applications to VCAT to terminate or create new rental agreements

-Family violence applications to terminate or create rental agree-ments due to personal or family violence can be made by tenants or by any other person who lives at the premises as their principle place of residence (s 233A(2)).
+Applications to terminate or create rental agree-ments due to personal or family violence can be made by renters or by any other person who lives at the premises as their principle place of residence (s 91V(2) RT Act).

-If a new tenancy is created, the lease and rent must be on the same terms and conditions as the existing tenancy agreement (s 233B(4)).
-If the existing tenancy is for a fixed term, the created tenancy cannot be for a period longer than the existing fixed term (but it may be shorter by order of VCAT if requested by the applicant).
-VCAT may also make orders in relation to access to collecting goods and restricting any listings on tenancy databases (s 233B(7)).
+If a new rental agreement is created, the agree-ment and rent must be on the same terms and conditions as the existing rental agreement (s 91W(4) RT Act).
+If the existing tenancy is for a fixed term, the created rental agreement cannot be for a period longer than the existing fixed term (but it may be shorter by order of VCAT if requested by the applicant) (s 91W(4)(b)).
+It is recommended that the applicant asks VCAT to make orders restricting any listings on tenancy databases (s 91W(7)(b)).
+VCAT may also make orders in relation to access to collecting goods RT Act.

-In making the order, VCAT may determine the parties’ liabilities under the existing tenancy agreement, including matters pertaining to the bond, liabilities for damage, outstanding utility charges, and liability in relation to outstanding rent (s 233C).
+In making an order, VCAT may determine the parties’ liabilities under the existing rental agreement, including matters pertaining to the bond, liabilities for damage, outstanding utility charges, and liability in relation to outstanding rent (s 91X RT Act).

-Previously, tenants seeking to end a fixed-term tenancy because of family violence had to have a final intervention order if they wanted to create a new tenancy in their name (and exclude the A person who commits a crime.
-See also offender. of family violence from the lease).
-Since the April 2020 amendments came into force, a final intervention order is not required for applications to create new tenancies.
+Previously, applicants seeking to end a fixed-term rental agreement because of family violence had to have a final intervention order if they wanted to create a new rental agreement in their name (and exclude the perpetrator of family violence from the rental agreement).
+Since the April 2020 amendments came into force, a final intervention order is not required for applications to create new rental agreements.

-Instead, proof is required that the applicant is being subject to family violence that is being committed by a person who is a party to the tenancy agreement (s 233A(1)).
-In relation to considering if family violence has occurred for the purposes of sections 233A–233D, VCAT must consider the evidence (s 233B(3)).
+Instead, proof is required that the applicant is being subject to family violence that is being committed by a person who is a party to the rental agreement (s 91V(2) RT Act).
+In relation to considering if family violence has occurred for the purposes of a section 91V application, VCAT must consider the evidence (s 91W(3)).

 Listing time for family violence applications

-Most importantly, these applications must now be listed by VCAT within three business days (s 233A(7)).
-This is much faster than the typical two-to three-week wait for an application to be listed for an ordinary reduction of a fixed-term tenancy.
+Most importantly, these applications must now be listed by VCAT within three business days (s 91V(7) RT Act).
+This is much faster than the typical two-to three-week wait for an application to be listed for an ordinary termination or reduction of a fixed-term rental agreement.

 Keeping the keys

-If a tenant is seeking to end a tenancy under these family violence provisions, or create a new tenancy, they must retain the keys until an order is made.
+If a renter is seeking to end a rental agreement under the family violence provisions, or create a new rental agreement, they must retain the keys until an order is made.
 Generally, VCAT cannot make an order if the keys have been returned.

 What the application must establish

-If the applicant is seeking to create a new tenancy (effectively removing the respondent tenant), they must establish the following (s 233B(2)):
+If an applicant is seeking to create a new rental agreement (effectively removing the perpetrator renter), they must establish the following (s 91W(2) RT Act):

-- they could reasonably be expected to comply with a tenant’s duties;
+- they could reasonably be expected to comply with a renter’s duties;

 - they or their children would be likely to suffer severe hardship if they were compelled to leave the premises;

-- their hardship would be greater than the landlord’s hardship if VCAT made the order;
+- their hardship would be greater than the rental provider’s hardship if VCAT made the order;

-- the order sought is reasonable, given the length of the exclusion under the final A court order made to protect a family member from violence, intimidation or harassment by restraining a person from harmful or annoying conduct towards that family member.
-See also intervention order. and the length of the existing tenancy agreement; and
+- the order sought is reasonable, given the length of the exclusion under any final family violence intervention order and the length of the existing rental agreement; and

-- the order sought is reasonable, given the interests of any other tenants (other than the excluded tenant) under the existing rental agreement.
+- the order sought is reasonable, given the interests of any other renters (other than the excluded renter) under the existing rental agreement.
 Also, the other renters support the application.

 Support for family violence applicants at VCAT

 VCAT has a dedicated family violence support worker and a dedicated Koori engagement team.
 These are important supports to help family violence matters run as smoothly as possible.
-Consideration should also be given to the use of remote witness facilities (see also s 91Y RT Act, regarding the cross-examination of the applicant by the perpetrator) and to other Money or property promised to be handed over as a guarantee for repayment of a loan, or as a guarantee that a defendant will meet their bail conditions. or support arrangements.
+Consideration should also be given to the use of remote witness facilities (see also s 91Y RT Act, regarding the cross-examination of the applicant by the perpetrator) and to other security or support arrangements.

 For more information about terminating or varying a lease due to family violence, see Tenants Victoria’s Family Violence Protection Tenancy Kit.

-Application to VCAT to create a tenancy agreement
+Application to VCAT to create a rental agreement

 ‘Creation applications’ (to create a new tenancy) generally arise in two circumstances:

-- if there is someone living in the premises as their primary place of residence, who is not a tenant, and the all the named tenants disappear, abscond or are deceased; or
+- if there is someone living in the premises as their primary place of residence, who is not a renter, and the all the named renters disappear, abscond or are deceased (s 91S RT Act); or

-A person who lives in rented premises as their principal place of residence and who is not a tenant at those premises may apply to VCAT for an order that the landlord enter into tenancy agreement with them (s 232).
+A person who lives in rented premises as their principal place of residence and who is not a renter of those premises may apply to VCAT for an order that the rental provider enter into rental agreement with them (s 91S RT Act).

 The person must satisfy VCAT that:

-- the applicant could reasonably be expected to comply with tenant’s duties under the RT Act; and
+- they could reasonably be expected to comply with renter’s duties under the RT Act; and

-- the applicant would suffer severe hardship if compelled to leave the premises; and
+- they would suffer severe hardship if compelled to leave the premises; and

-- the applicant’s hardship would be greater than the landlord’s (if the order were made).
+- their hardship would be greater than the rental provider’s (if the order were made).